MayankRawatt/No-Aatma-Hatya-Only-Aatma-Nirbhar/README.md

-# Parvaah - Suicide Prevention Portal
+# No Aatma Hatya Only Aatma Nirbhar - Suicide Prevention
-This project was made in a 12 hour hackathon at NMIMS, Mumbai.
+This project was made in a 24 hour hackathon at NMIMS, Mumbai.
 The goal of this project is to diminish this crisis in our country by providing different modules to help the impacted personnel.
 Modules like games, chat forums, one-to-one chat and depression evaluating tests can help both the individual by instilling him/her with positive